calmPress deviations from WordPress are guided by staying as close as possible to WordPress while improving security and privacy aspects.

 - Gutenberg.
 The call out was removed.

 - Remove Akismet.
 Akismet is a privacy violator, and there are much better ways to combat spam.
-People that are still interested in using it can download it from the wordpress.org plugin repository, but it has no place in the distribution of a software which is privacy oriented.
+People that are still interested in using it can download it from the wordpress.org plugin repository, but it has no place in the distribution of software which is privacy oriented.

 - Misc feature deprecation.
-Some of the features bellow just required code which had to be changed for one of the major changes, and it was easier to just remove them over changing them now and waiting for the 1.0.0 to remove them.
+Some of the features below just required code which had to be changed for one of the major changes, and it was easier to just remove them over changing them now and waiting for the 1.0.0 to remove them.

 - Windows Live Writer.
 This product died years ago, no point in keeping the code.